-- Many patients go home the same day of surgery, while others may need admission for a day or more post-operatively.
-The need to stay in the hospital will be determined according to the extent of the operative procedure and your general health.
+- Many patients go home the same day of surgery, while others may need to be admitted to the hospital for a day or two.
+This will vary depending on the patient’s general health, the circumstances of their hernia and the type of repair procedure.

 What Should I Expect after Ventral Hernia Surgery?

 - Patients are encouraged to engage in light activity while at home after surgery.
-Your surgeon will determine the extent of activity, including lifting and other forms of physical exertion.
-Follow your surgeon’s advice carefully.
+Follow your surgeon’s instructions carefully regarding restrictions on lifting and other forms of exercise.

-- Post-operative discomfort is usually mild to moderate.
-Frequently, patients will require pain medication.
+- Post-operative discomfort will be mild to moderate.
+Most patients will need pain medication.

-- If you begin to have fever, chills, vomiting, are unable to urinate, or experience drainage from your incisions you should call your surgeon immediately.
+- Call your surgeon immediately if you experience fever, chills, vomiting, if you are unable to urinate, or if you experience drainage from your incisions.

-- If you have prolonged soreness and are getting no relief from your prescribed pain medication, you should notify your surgeon.
+- If you have prolonged pain and get no relief from your prescribed pain medication, call your surgeon.

-- Most patients are able to get back to their normal activities in a short period of time.
-These activities include showering, driving, walking up stairs, work and sexual intercourse.
+- Most patients are able to resume normal activities in a short period of time.
+This includes showering, driving, walking up stairs, work and sexual intercourse.

-- Occasionally, patients develop a lump or some swelling in the area where their hernia had been.
-Frequently this is due to fluid collecting within the previous space of the hernia.
-Most often this will disappear on its own with time.
-If not, your surgeon may aspirate this with a needle in the office.
+- Occasionally, patients may develop a lump or swelling where their hernia was.
+This is due the collection of fluid in the space occupied by the hernia.
+This will usually disappear on its own but if it does not, your surgeon can remove the fluid with a needle in the office.

 What Complications Can Occur?

-- Although this operation is considered safe, complications may occur as they might occur with any operation, and you should consult your physician about your specific case.
-Complications during the operation may include adverse reactions to general anesthesia, bleeding, or injury to the intestines or other abdominal organs.
-Other possible problems include pneumonia, blood clots or heart problems.
-If an infection occurs in the mesh, it may need to be removed or replaced.
-Also, any time a hernia is repaired it can come back.
+- Although this operation is considered safe, complications may occur as they might occur with any operation.
+Complications that can occur with any operation include adverse reactions to general anesthesia, bleeding, infection, pneumonia, blood clots or heart problems.

-- The long-term recurrence rate is not yet known.
-The early results indicate that it is as good as the open approach.
+- The long-term recurrence rate of hernias repaired laparoscopically is not yet known but early results indicate that it is at least as good as the open approach.
 Your surgeon will help you decide if the risks of laparoscopic ventral hernia repair are less than the risks of leaving the condition untreated.